 Our office does not offer the COVID-19 vaccine

 Atrial fibrillation, or AFib for short, leaves you feeling like your heart is beating out of your chest or skipping beats.
 Because atrial fibrillation is linked to life-threatening health conditions, including stroke, you need care from a cardiologist you can trust.
 At CorCareTX, you go through a full diagnosis with Brian Eades, MD, FACC.
-As a top Cardiologist in McKinney, Texas and Greenville, Texas, Dr. Eades treats your atrial fibrillation and helps protect your heart.
+As a top Cardiologist in McKinney, Texas, Dr. Eades treats your atrial fibrillation and helps protect your heart.
 The caring team assists you with scheduling your first atrial fibrillation screening appointment, although you’re also welcome to use the online booking feature.

 Your heart should contract and relax at a steady pace.
 When you have atrial fibrillation though, your heart’s upper two chambers, or atria, beat irregularly.
 As a result, blood doesn’t flow into the lower chambers, the ventricles, as smoothly as it should.
 This often increases your risk of having blood clots.

 Yes!
 Untreated atrial fibrillation nearly doubles your risk of suffering from a life-threatening heart condition.
 Your risk of stroke goes up too since blood clots from atrial fibrillation can get lodged in arteries that lead to your brain.